Staff

 Crew Program Coordinator

-Sarah (she/her/hers) was born in West Virginia but now calls the Shenandoah Valley in Virginia home.
+Sarah (she/her) was born in West Virginia but now calls the Shenandoah Valley in Virginia home.
 She has a degree in Justice Studies from James Madison University where she discovered her passion for environmental justice.
 In her free time, you can find Sarah reading, hiking, kayaking, or at the dog park with her beagle, Mia.

 Sarah Akers